Doghouse-Mike/my-notes/content/Unionising summary.md

 aliases: []
 created: 2025-04-08 15:08:29
 draft: false
-modified: 2025-07-17 21:42:46
+modified: 2025-07-21 21:50:07
 publish: true
 title: "Unionising Our Workplace: Key Points"
 ---

 # Unionising Our Workplace: Key Points

-## The Union Can Still provide Individual Support to Members *even before* Formal Recognition is Achieved.
+## The Union Can Still Provide Individual Support to Members *even before* Formal Recognition is Achieved.

 - This bit is *important*